 Next picture: Not quite thick enough yet.
 If the rice is not completely tender, add more milk and continue to simmer.

-- 1½ c White, medium grain rice
+- 1½ cups white medium grain rice, or risotto rice

-- 3 c water
+- 3 cups water

-- 5 c whole milk
+- 5 cups whole milk

-- 2 Tbsp white granular sugar
+- 2 tablespoons white granular sugar

-- 1 tsp salt
+- 1¼ teaspoons salt

-- Add more milk whenever the porridge thickens as the milk absorbs, until rice is nicely tender and porridge is thick and creamy.
+- Add more milk whenever the porridge thickens as the milk absorbs until rice is nicely tender and porridge is thick and creamy.

 - Serve in bowls and sprinkle with cinnamon and white sugar, and a dab of butter in the center.
 Serve red juice to drink with the meal.

-- Leave leftovers in the refrigerator, and thin with milk when reheating.
+- Leave leftovers in the refrigerator and thin with milk when reheating.